some-ip-com/open-someip-spec/src/someip-sd.rst

 * Instance ID shall be set to the Instance ID of the service instance that includes the eventgroup subscribed to.

 .. feat_req:: 🎯
+    :id: feat_req_someipsd_718
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+.. rst-class:: compact

+* Major Version shall be set to the Major Version of the service instance of the eventgroup subscribed to.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_719
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+.. rst-class:: compact

+* Eventgroup ID shall be set to the Eventgroup ID of the eventgroup subscribed to.

+.. feat_req:: 🎯
     :id: feat_req_someipsd_326
     :reqtype: Requirement
     :security: NO